by Carol E. Brown, CPA, PhD

 A data value is a symbolic pattern -- that is, it stands for something.
 Usually, a data value, called a key, is chosen to represent each entity or object.
 For example, if the attribute customer number is the key attribute used to identify customers, then '19283' might be the data value used to represent a particular customer.
 Data values are also used as representatives for attribute values.
 For instance, the attribute's name, address and credit limit describe customers.
 Data values that represent particular values describing the customer might be 'XYZ Co.', 'P.O.Box 7', and '$30,000'.

-The key of a relationship between entities is usually an association between the keys of the entities involved.
-This is most easily thought of as a record in a file.
+between the keys of the entities involved.
+This is most easily thought

 For instance: